 - Thousands of one-off returns that no longer have a place in the warehouse.

-- Influx of after-season returns that have lost market appeal.
+- An influx of after-season returns that have lost market appeal.

 - Online shoppers buy multiple items, keep one and send the rest back through the supply chain.